Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 Moisture-Wicking: Why It Matters for Walkers

-Every foot produces around half a pint of sweat daily—more during exercise.
-Managing this moisture determines comfort on the trail.
+Each foot produces roughly half a pint of sweat daily, and significantly more during exercise.
+Managing that moisture determines comfort on the trail.

 The Science

 Moisture-wicking works through capillary action.
-Merino fibres draw moisture away from your skin, spread it across the fabric surface, and allow evaporation.
-The result: your skin stays drier despite perspiration.
+Merino and alpaca fibres draw moisture away from skin, spread it across the fabric surface, and allow evaporation.
+Skin stays drier despite perspiration.

 PropertyMerino WoolSynthetic